SOUTH AFRICA & BOTSWANA: THE ULTIMATE PHOTOSAFARI – Up Close and Personal encounters with Pangolins, Aardvarks, Meerkats

 Air Travel To & From The Tour: Our in-house IATA ticket agency will be pleased to arrange your air travel on request, or you may arrange this yourself if you prefer.

-SOUTH AFRICA & BOTSWANA: ULTIMATE PHOTO SAFARI: ITINERARY
+SOUTH AFRICA & BOTSWANA: THE ULTIMATE PHOTOSAFARI: ITINERARY

-Our South Africa and Botswana tour begins on arrival in Johannesburg.
-You will be met by your tour leader at Johannesburg International Airport and be transferred to Lanseria airport (20min) for a 1.5hrs scheduled charter flight to the Limpopo Valley Airfield at Mashatu Game Reserve.
-We will be met by our Mashatu guide at the airfield and transported to the Mashatu Main Camp, our home for the next four nights.
+Day 1 Our South Africa & Botswana photography tour begins this morning at our hotel near the Johannesburg international airport.
+You will be met by our tour leader and be transferred to Lanseria airport for a 1.5 hours scheduled charter flight to the Limpopo Valley Airfield at Mashatu Game Reserve.
+We will be met by our Mashatu guide and vehicle at the airfield and be transported to Mashatu Lodge, our home for the next four nights.
+We will enjoy our first game drive this afternoon.

-During our four night stay at Mashatu Main Camp we will explore the reserve on morning and afternoon game drives in open safari vehicles.
+Days 2-4 During our four nights stay at Mashatu Lodge we will explore the reserve on morning and afternoon game drives in an open safari vehicle reserved for our private use.
 Two full mornings will be spent doing photography from the incredible Matabole Hide located at the lodge.

-Mashatu Lodge (Main Camp) is an oasis among the undulating and seemingly endless plains of wild southern Africa.
+Mashatu Lodge is an oasis among the undulating and seemingly endless plains of wild southern Africa.
 The lodge has only 14 luxury suites allowing for a quiet base for our photography safaris.

-We will depart Mashatu Game Reserve after our last morning activity and we’ll take a two hour scheduled charter flight from the Limpopo Valley Airfield to Mala Mala Game Reserve situated next to the world renowned Kruger National Park.
+Day 5 We will depart Mashatu Game Reserve after our last morning safari and take a two hour direct charter flight from the Limpopo Valley airfield to Mala Mala Game Reserve, situated next to the world renowned Kruger National Park, where we will stay for three nights.

 Every aspect of the Mala Mala Camp is designed to appreciate and enjoy the view of the surrounding wilds.
 Pathways wind their way along the perimeter of the camp to reveal individual ochre colored units tucked into the greenery which flanks the Sand River.
 Massive trees and rolling green lawns are filled with birdsong, with the occasional antelope or elephant which seeks the succulence of greenery.
 The camp is an unfenced oasis in the middle of the bushveld.